Micro-Units and Micro-Apartments: What Are They?

 Micro-living is all about lifestyle and convenience.
 It simply isn’t ideal for everyone.
 These cozy apartments usually aren’t right for families or anyone struggling to make ends meet.

-And due to their small size, micro-apartments aren’t suitable for roommates and long-term visitors who want to crash on your couch indefinitely.
+And due to their small size, micro-apartments aren’t suitable for roommates or long-term visitors who want to stay indefinitely.

-Finding the right amenities and features are key when choosing a micro-apartment.
+Finding the right amenities and features is key when choosing a micro-apartment.
 Without the right layout and space-saving features, micro-apartment units can feel positively cramped.

 1. Illusion of Space